Veggie Grilled Cheese Sandwiches

 Notes

-Storage: I recommend enjoying the sandwich as soon as it’s made.
-However, if you do have leftovers, you can wrap the sandwich in an aluminum foil to keep it warm for a couple hours at room temperature.
-Or store it in the fridge in an airtight container for a couple days.
+Storage: I recommend enjoying your sandwich as soon as it’s made, but if you do have leftovers, you can wrap the sandwich in aluminum foil to keep it warm for a couple hours at room temperature, or store it in the fridge in an airtight container for up to 3 days.
 To reheat, place it on a pan or in a toaster oven until the cheese melts.

 Nutrition